Who do you think is the most attractive female anchor on CNN?

 And he said, I'm a leader.

-And that doesn't sound like a leader to me, that sounds like a fascist.
+And that doesn't sound like a leader to me.

-I I'm a leader, the military will do what I tell them to do.
+The military will do what I tell them to do.

-Either the military people are gonna be like, they're already fed up with all the political things that happen, the all the political experiments, there's so many good people that are already getting out of the military.
+Either the military people are going to be like, they're already fed up with all the political things that happen, all the political experiments.

 We can't have more people getting out because they don't want to face that situation.

-They still may have to go through a court martial or go through a process that is really going to affect their lives and their careers, even if they are right.
+They still may have to go through a court-martial or go through a process that is really going to affect their lives and their careers, even if they are right.

 What did you think?

-What do you think about Trump uh and waterboarding and clearly signaling that he they got to let this uh Nambi pamby definition of torture stop him from getting what he needs to know from bad guys here's my thought I I couldn't agree more that we need to be stronger with our efforts that we're making,
+What do you think about Trump and waterboarding and clearly signaling that he got to let this NAMBI-PAMBI definition of torture stop him from getting what he needs to know from bad guys?

-especially in the Middle East and Libya and all these countries and go stronger with Russia and North Korea and China.
+I couldn't agree more that we need to be stronger with our efforts that we're making, especially in the Middle East and Libya and all these countries and go stronger with Russia and North Korea and China.

 But the problem is when you have a president that would be saying these things, this is the worst consequence that could happen.

-You now have members of the military that are going to knowingly go into battle, look down deadly lethal weapons, and say, I don't know whether this person is a real terrorist, they're a victim of a family.
+You now have members of the military that are going to knowingly go into battle, look down deadly lethal weapons, and say, I don't know whether this person is a real terrorist.

 I don't even know who they are.